Hidden-variable theory: Bell's theorem

 In 1964, John Stewart Bell showed through his famous theorem that if local hidden variables exist, certain experiments could be performed involving quantum entanglement where the result would satisfy a Bell inequality.
 If, on the other hand, statistical correlations resulting from quantum entanglement could not be explained by local hidden variables, the Bell inequality would be violated.
 Another no-go theorem concerning hidden-variable theories is the Kochen–Specker theorem.

 Physicists such as Alain Aspect and Paul Kwiat have performed experiments that have found violations of these inequalities up to 242 standard deviations.
 This rules out local hidden-variable theories, but does not rule out non-local ones.
 Theoretically, there could be experimental problems that affect the validity of the experimental findings.

 Gerard 't Hooft has disputed the validity of Bell's theorem on the basis of the superdeterminism loophole and proposed some ideas to construct local deterministic models.

+The many-worlds interpretation loophole allows the local, realist theory to violate Bell inequalities due to there being more than one experimental outcome in the interpretation.